DominikDoom/a1111-sd-webui-tagcomplete/README.md

 ### Important:
 The script needs **all three folders** to work properly.

+## Wildcard & Embedding support
+Autocompletion also works with wildcard files used by [this script](https://github.com/jtkelm2/stable-diffusion-webui-1/blob/master/scripts/wildcards.py) of the same name or other similar scripts/extensions.
+This enables you to either insert categories to be replaced by the script, or even replace them with the actual wildcard file content in the same step.
+Wildcards are searched for in every extension folder as well as the `scripts/wildcards` folder to support legacy versions.
+This means that you can combine wildcards from multiple extensions.
+Nested folders are also supported if you have grouped your wildcards in that way.

+It also scans the embeddings folder and displays completion hints for the names of all .pt and .bin files inside if you start typing `<`.
+Note that some normal tags also use < in Kaomoji (like ">_<" for example), so the results will contain both.

 ## Config
 The config contains the following settings and defaults:
 ```json